veridianbr/site/README.md

 To get started with this project, follow these steps:

 1. **Clone the repository:**

    ```
    git clone <repository-url>
-   cd developer-portfolio
+   cd veridian-site
    ```

 2. **Install dependencies:**

    ```
    npm install
    ```

 3. **Run the development server:**

    ```
    npm run dev
    ```

 4. **Open your browser:**
-   Navigate to `http://localhost:3000` to view the portfolio.
+   Navigate to `http://localhost:3000` (or the port specified by Vite) to view the site.

 ## Features

 - Responsive design using Tailwind CSS
-- Dynamic routing with React Router
+- Dynamic routing with React Router (for potential future expansion)
-- Components for each section of the portfolio
+- Components for each section of the site
-- Custom styles and themes
+- Dark/Light mode theme
+- Multilingual support (EN/PT)

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is proprietary to Veridian.